-On November 4th, Mrs. Ullinger’s 9th grade Modern World History Honors class began constructing a textbook chapter on the Haitian Revolution, a current topic discussed during class.
+On November 4th, Haley Ullinger’s 9th grade Modern World History Honors class began constructing a textbook chapter on the Haitian Revolution, a current topic discussed during class.

 The ultimate objective of this project is for students to create a visually engaging and informative product, formatted as a textbook while expanding their understanding of the Haitian Revolution.